 Kent State East Liverpool’s Nursing Lab Receives $70,000 in Upgrades

-Through a matching grant provided by the Ohio Mid-Eastern Governments Association (OMEGA), Kent State University at East Liverpool was able to make more than $70,000 in equipment upgrades to its nursing laboratory.
+East Liverpool – Through a matching grant provided by the Ohio Mid-Eastern Governments Association (OMEGA), Kent State University at East Liverpool was able to make more than $70,000 in equipment upgrades to its nursing laboratory.
+Half of the funding was provided by the state through the Appalachian Regional Commission.
+The remaining funds were provided by Kent State East Liverpool.
+Recently, all the equipment purchasers were finalized.